duncanwraight/dotfiles/README.md

 During this process I've found other people's dotfile repositories really useful, so I thought I'd take the opportunity to open mine up on Github.
 Hopefully something contained within these files will prove useful to someone!

+## Configuring MacOS to be like Linux with i3
+In a different repo, I have actually tried to configure my Mac to work in exactly the same way as my Linux i3 setup.
+For this I used Yabai and SKHD.

+It... kinda worked, but mostly didn't.
+Firstly, system-wide keyboard shortcuts are plentiful in MacOS by default and they often interfere with the bindings I would use in i3.
+Secondly, there is no "unused" key (like the Winkey on a Linux device) which is perfect for a command key.

+Finally, I found everything on MacOS to be so much slower than the Linux equivalent that it just felt totally pointless.
+Hitting Win+Enter to bring up a Terminal window is practically instant on Linux, whereas even with a single instance of Kitty on MacOS there would sometimes be a noticeable delay.

+Instead I'm now using Raycast, and a bit of SKHD, and trying to use the work Mac more like an actual Mac.

 ## Caveat

 It's important to note that because of a few hardcoded paths, a private SSH submodule and device-specific builds in the Linux dotfiles, it's unlikely that following the installation instructions will work as expected.